stevenlandis/easy-command-runner/README.md

 # Easy Command Runner

-This is the way you've always wanted to run shell commands.
+This is the way you've always wanted to run shell commands in nodejs.

 ```ts
 import { cmd } from "easy-command-runner";